petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/api-headers-reference.md

     {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+` Use the `Accept-Language` header with both Rest API and GraphQL to return values in the selected language when dealing with custom [objects](../../liferay-development/objects.md).

 !!! warning
     {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+` When the "Enable Entry Translation" option is turned off for a custom object's field, it means the field doesn't support translation into multiple languages.

-    So, if a value is stored for a specific language other than the default one, and you query for the field without specifying the language, you'll get an empty response.
+If you store a value for a specific language other than the default one and you query for the field without specifying the language, you'll get an empty response.
 That's because the default language value isn't used automatically as a fallback when you query for a different language.
 Instead, the response only includes values stored for the language you've queried.

 ## X-Accept-All-Languages

 The `X-Accept-All-Languages` header indicates to the server that the client requests the content to be returned in all available languages.
-This header is an extension beyond the standard [`Accept-Language`](#accept-language) header, allowing the client to explicitly specify this behavior.
+This header is an extension beyond the standard [`Accept-Language`](#accept-language) header, allowing the client to specify this behavior explicitly.

 Use `true` as the parameter to return the content in all available languages or `false` to do otherwise (default behavior).